Bijan Daneshmand: Early life and education

-Bijan Daneshmand was born in Tehran, Iran.
+Bijan Daneshmand was born on 16 August 1958 in Tehran, Iran.
 At the age of 10, he moved to England to receive his early education.

 After graduating from King's College London, he attended the London Centre for Theatre Studies and the Philippe Gaulier School in Paris to develop his acting skills.
 Later, he obtained an MA from Chelsea College of Arts.

 Career

 In 2004, Daneshmand produced and acted in 20 Fingers, a feature film, directed and acted by Mania Akbari.
 In seven scenes shot by Touraj Aslani with a DV camera in a variety of long takes, the director and producer play a couple or potentially several couples who debate and argue about their relationship.
 The film tackles taboo subjects, including homosexuality and divorce.
 It premiered at the 61st Venice International Film Festival in 2004, where it won the Best Digital Film, Venezia Digitale.

 In 2006, Daneshmand wrote and directed the avant-garde film, A Snake's Tail.
 The Bare Bones International Film Festival in Oklahoma, United States, named this film the Best International Feature, and it was also included at the Festival Do Rio and the Frankfurt International Film Festival.

 In 2009, Daneshmand starred in a film, Women Without Men, directed by Shirin Neshat and Shoja Azari, and is based on the 1990 novel by Shahrnush Parsipur.
 Gender-related issues in Islam and the Muslim world are discussed in the film.
 It received the 2009 Venice Film Festival's Silver Lion for best director.

-In 2011, Daneshmand starred in a short film Two & Two as a male teacher, which was directed by Babak Anvari, co-produced by Kit Fraser, and written by Babak Anvari and Gavin Cullen.
+In 2011, Daneshmand acted in a short film Two & Two as a male teacher, which was directed by Babak Anvari, co-produced by Kit Fraser, and written by Babak Anvari and Gavin Cullen.
 The 8-minute film follows Daneshmand's character, a male teacher, as he introduces the statement 2 + 2 = 5 to his young pupils.
 In 2011, at the British Academy of Film and Television Arts, BAFTA, it was nominated for Best Short Film.